Text linguistics: Cohesion

 Surface texts are the exact words that people see or hear.
 Cohesion concerns the ways in which the components of the surface text are connected within a sequence.
 Grammatical forms and conventions are adhered to by surface components and therefore cohesion rests upon grammatical dependencies.
 The grammatical dependencies in surface texts are major signals for sorting out meanings and uses.
 Cohesion encompasses all of the functions that can be used to signal relations among surface elements.

 Such a text can be divided up into various dependencies.
 Someone might construe it as a notice about "slow cars" that are "held up", so that conclusions could be drawn about the need to drive fast to avoid being held up.
 However, it is more likely for one to divide the text into "slow" and "cars held up', so that drivers will drive slowly to avoid accidents or take alternative routes to avoid being caught in the slow traffic.
 A science of text should explain how ambiguities such as these are possible, as well as how they are precluded or resolved without much difficulty.
 For efficient communication to take place there must be interaction between cohesion and other standards of textuality because the surface alone is not decisive.

 Coherence

-Coherence concerns the ways in which concepts and relations, which underlie the surface text, are linked, relevant and used, to achieve efficient communication.
+Coherence concerns the ways in which concepts, cognitive contents that can be retrieved or triggered with a high degree of consistency in the mind, and relations, the links between concepts within a text, with each link identified with the concept that it connects to, which underlie the surface text, are linked, relevant, and used to achieve efficient communication.